UB-Heidelberg/kbartExport/README.md

 Further information concerning KBART in general can be found at https://service-wiki.hbz-nrw.de/pages/viewpage.action?pageId=470024321 (in german) and the links therein (in english).

 ## System Requirements
-This plugin is compatible with OJS 3.2.
+This plugin is compatible with
+- OJS 3.2,
+- OMP 3.3,
+- OMP 3.4